buildpacks/spec/platform.md

 | `<layers>/<buidpack-id>/<layer>/*` | Restored layer contents

 ##### Layer restoration
-For each layer metadata file found in the `<layers>` the lifecycle:
+For each layer metadata file found in the `<layers>` directory the lifecycle:
 1. MUST restore cached layer contents IF the cache contains a layer with a matching ID
 1. MUST remove layer metadata IF `cache=true` AND the cache DOES NOT contain a matching layer